-The Anne Arundel County Department of Health is offering FREE COVID-19 vaccinations to all Marylanders age 12 and older.
+The Anne Arundel County Department of Health is offering FREE COVID-19 vaccinations to all Marylanders age 5 and older.
 Anyone who is part of an eligible age group can register for a vaccine at the clinics listed below or at many pharmacies or medical providers.
-The Department of Health's clinics are held by appointment.
-Walk-ins are welcome, although subject to on-site vaccine availability.
+The Department of Health's clinics are held by appointment only.
 Please see below for a list of vaccine clinics available and an outline of eligibility.